-Е Financial risk management objectives and policies
+E Financial risk management objectives and policies

-The firm's principal financial liabilities, other than derivatives, comprise trade payables.
+The firm's principal financial liabilities, other than derivatives, comprise trade and other payables.
 The main purpose of these financial liabilities is to finance the firm's operations.
-The firm's principal financial assets include trade and other receivables, and cash and cash equivalents that are derived directly from its operations.
+The firm's principal financial assets include loans, trade and other receivables, and cash and cash equivalents that are derived directly from its operations.

 The firm's financial risk management is an integral part of how to plan and execute its business strategies.
-The firm is exposed to market risk, credit risk and liquidity risk,
+The firm is exposed to market risk, credit risk and liquidity risk.

 The firm's senior management oversees the management of these risks.
-The senior professionals working to manage the financial risks and the appropriate financial risk governance appropriate policies and procedures and that financial risk are identified, measured and managed in accordance with firm policies and firm is kobjective.
+The senior professionals working to manage the financial risks and the appropriate financial risk governance framework for the firm are accountable to the Board of Directors.
+This process provides assurance to firm's senior management that the firm's financial risk-taking activities are governed by appropriate policies and procedures and that financial risk are identified, measured and managed in accordance with firm policies and firm risk objective.